Lake Voulismeni (Greek: Λίμνη Βουλισμένη) is an ancient lake located in the center of the city of Agios Nikolaos on the Greek island of Crete.

 The town of Agios Nikolaos, nestled on the shores of the Gulf of Mirabello on the eastern end of Crete, has many treasures for the visitor to discover.

-The 13th century frescoes in the church of Panagia Kera for example, the exposed remains of a Roman villa in the middle of the town, and the beauty and pain of the island fortress and former leper colony of Spinalonga.
-Close to the port however lies one of the greatest treasures of the town; Lake Voulismeni.
+These include the 13th century frescoes in the church of Panagia Kera, for example, the exposed remains of a Roman villa in the middle of the town, and the beauty and pain of the island fortress and former leper colony of Spinalonga.
+Close to the port, however, lies one of the greatest treasures of the town; Lake Voulismeni.

 The mysteries hidden in the lake of Agios Nikolaos

 The locals claim that it’s bottomless and is connected to the deeper regions of the underworld.
 They will also tell you that it’s an ancient volcanic vent and that it’s connected by deep underground channels with the active volcano at Santorini.